Buying your first mountain bike

 What’s the best way to learn how to mountain bike?

-You can’t beat exploring your own backyard.
-Exploring your local trails and routes is the best way to get introduced to your new bike.
-Once you’re comfortable, venture a little further and start pushing yourself to discover new spots like bike parks.
-The beauty of a bike park is the graded trails throughout which let's you decide how much of a challenge to undertake while learning.
+You can’t beat exploring your own back yard, especially recently as most travel has been off limits for some time.
+Exploring your local bridleways and gravel tracks is the best way to get used to a new bike and a new style of riding.
+Once you’re comfortable, venture a little further afield like a bike park or some well-known trails nearby.
+The beauty of a bike park is the graded trails through which you can progress as you get to grips with your new steed.

 Green trailsEasy and suitable for novice riders.
 They tend to be flat and wide with occasional singletrack sections.
 There’s nothing too steep and they’re the ideal starting point for most riders.